shady-robot/knowledge-practice-insight/computer_science/knowledge/languages/javascript/typescript/effective_typescript/chapter1/README.md

     build time overhead.
   * The code that TypeScript emits to support older runtimes may incur a performance overhead vs native implementations.

+## Structural Typing

+Javascript is inherently duck typed: if you pass a function a value with all the right properties, it won't care how you made the value.
+It will just use it.
+Having a good grasp of structural typing will help you make sense of errors and non-errors and help you write more robust code.

+* Understand that Javascript is duck typed and TypeScript uses structural typing to model this: values assignable to your interfaces might have properties beyond those explicitly listed in your type declaration.
+* Be aware that classes also follow structural typing rules.
+You may not have an instance of the class you expect.
+* Use structural typing to facilitate unit testing.

+When a symbol has a type, the TypeScript language services are able to provide intelligent autocomplete and contextual documentation.

+## Limit Use of the any type

+* There's no type safety with any types
+* Any lets you break Contracts
+* There are no language services for any types
+* Any types mask bugs when you refactor code
+* Any hides your type design
+* Any undermines confidence in the type system